markuskimius/termwriter-py/README.md

 # screen-py

-A library to maximize the screen real estate utility with print().
+A library to maximize the use of the screen real estate with print().

 ## Motivation

-Dumping a ton of information to the screen using `print()` can cause the data you want to see on the screen to scroll up and away.
+Dumping a ton of information to the screen using `print()` can cause the data you want to see on the screen to scroll up, away from the visible terminal area.
 This can be particularly frustrating because today's monitors have a lot more horizontal screen space but the data scrolls away vertically.
-What if the data can be better output to maximize the screen real estate?
+What if `print()` can better organize the output to maximize the screen real estate?

 ## Example